What's New in Intel® Quartus® Prime Software

 Platform Designer has been enhanced to improve GUI performance in the Intel Quartus Prime Pro Edition Software.
 New features have been added to allow parameter support for HDL and Blackbox IP instantiations as well as the ability to pass parameters via register-transfer level (RTL).
 The Avalon® Multi-Master Pipeline Bridge now supports passing the writeresponsevalid signal back to the master component.
 Additionally, the Avalon® Streaming credit flow control, which provides higher performance through source flow control has been updated.

 Find technical documentation, videos, and training courses for Intel® Quartus®

 Prime Design Software.

 This Comparison based on Intel® Agilex™ FPGA and SoC family vs. Intel® Stratix® 10 FPGA using simulation results and is subject to change.
 This document contains information on products, services and/or processes in development.
 All information provided here is subject to change without notice.
 Contact your Intel representative to obtain the latest forecast, schedule, specifications, and roadmaps.

 Intel® technologies’ features and benefits depend on system configuration and may require enabled hardware, software or service activation.
-Learn more at intel.com, or from the OEM or retailer.
+Learn more at intel.sg, or from the OEM or retailer.
 No computer system can be absolutely secure.
-Software and workloads used in performance tests may have been optimized for performance only on Intel® microprocessors.
+Performance varies by use, configuration and other factors.
+Learn more at www.Intel.com/PerformanceIndex.